-• You can open the file 1.1.hello_led.ino under the path of 3in1-kit\learning_project\1.1. hello_led.

-• Or copy this code into Arduino IDE.
+- You can open the file 1.1.hello_led.ino under the path of 3in1-kit\basic_project\1.1.hello_led. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

 After the code is uploaded successfully, you will see the LED blinking.